myfootsasleep/lotide/README.md

 * `head`: returns the first element in the array
 * `tail`: return all but the first element in the array
 * `middle`: returns the middle most elements of the array, if the array is even then it will return two items
+* `flatten`: take an array with an array and flattens them into one array
+* `countOnly`: takes an array of names and returns the amount a name was found in the array
+* `letterPosition`: Should return where the position of the letter in the word we specify
+* `findKeyByValue`: returns the object of they key value we specify
+* `eqObjects`: used to test if contents of two objects are the same or not
+* `eqArrays`: used to test if the contents of two arrays are the same or not